-Anne Young (Trustee): Anne is Director of Strategy and Innovation for the National Lottery Heritage Fund, leading on strategy, research, and social investment.
+Anne Young (Trustee): Anne is a former Director of Strategy and Innovation for the National Lottery Heritage Fund, leading on strategy, research, and social investment.
 She has previously worked in policy and strategy for the Fund, developing programmes focused on inspiring philanthropy in heritage and putting culture at the heart of place-making.
 Before joining the Fund, she worked in fundraising and publishing at the British Library.
+She is a volunteer trustee of Wordsworth Grasmere and the Jane Austen House Trust.
 She has lived in Brixton and Herne Hill for over 30 years.

-Rachel Oglethorpe (Director): Rachel is Director of Peter Minet Trust and Idlewild Trust.
-Rachel previously worked in fundraising and held senior positions at English National Opera, NSPCC and Tate, where she was Head of Membership in London, Liverpool and St Ives.
-Rachel is Convenor of the Association of Charitable Foundation’s Small Funders Network and is also a Committee member and volunteer Librarian of the Stoneleigh Youth Orchestra based in South London.
+Rachel Oglethorpe (Director): Rachel is Director of Peter Minet Trust.
+Rachel previously worked in fundraising at English National Opera, NSPCC and Tate, where she was Head of Membership in London, Liverpool and St Ives.
+As a funder, Rachel has been involved in the Association of Charitable Foundations as Convenor of ACF's Small Funders' Network and member of the Stronger Partnerships Working Group.
+Rachel is a founder member of the Marshall House Funder's Hub with seven other funders at Peter Minet's new offices in Southwark and worked with United St Saviour's Charity to implement the Southwark Community Response Fund to COVID-19 with the London Community Response Fund.
+Rachel also managed Idlewild Trust until March 2021, a separate arts and conservation Trust also set up by Peter Minet.
+Rachel is a Committee Member of Stoneleigh Youth Orchestra based in South London.

 The Trustee Board is independent, with no links to the Minet family.